Kim reappears in public, ending absence amid health rumors

 South Korea’s government, which has a mixed record of tracking Pyongyang’s ruling elite, repeatedly downplayed speculation that Kim, believed to be 36, was in poor health following surgery.

-The office of President Moon Jae-in said it detected no unusual signs in North Korea or any emergency reaction by its ruling party, military and cabinet.
-Seoul said it believed Kim was still managing state affairs but staying at an unspecified location outside Pyongyang.
+The office of South Korean President Moon Jae-in said it detected no unusual signs in North Korea or any emergency reaction by its ruling party, military or Cabinet.
+Seoul said it believed Kim was still managing state affairs but staying at an unspecified location outside Pyongyang, the capital.

 The report didn’t mention any direct comment toward Washington or Seoul.